 In addition, to achieve this level of protection, it’s essential to apply a generous, even layer of sunscreen, which is likely more than you think.
 A shot glass amount is generally recommended for adequately covering the entire body5.
 The FDA recommends that you apply SPF 15 at minimum6, as it is able to block 93% of UVB rays7.

-SKIN TYPES AND THE SUNEveryone’s skin is affected by the sun.
-However, skin may react differently to sun exposure depending on the level of melanin found in skin.
+SKIN TYPES AND THE SUNEveryone's skin is affected by the sun, but skin may react differently to sun exposure depending on the level of melanin found in skin.
 Lighter skin tends to sunburn more easily than darker skin.
 It is important to understand how your skin reacts to sun exposure when selecting a sunscreen.
+Dry skin may need a specific type of sunscreen that contains moisturizing ingredients to prevent further dryness.

 What is my Fitzpatrick skin type?